inadeqtfuturs/site/content/blog/00-if-relaunch.md

 ### GraphQL and the Mesh

 Gatsby utilizes [GraphQL](https://graphql.org/) to fetch data.
 Prior to working with Gatsby, I had never used a query language before.
 Returning to work on a few WordPress projects over the past six months, I can't quite imagine frontend development *without* GraphQL.
-Whereas WordPress offers a largely "what you see is what you get" editing experience, GraphQL and Gatsby's frontend are  uncoupled.
+Whereas WordPress offers a largely 'what you see is what you get' editing experience, GraphQL and Gatsby's frontend are  uncoupled.
 This means that you can query whatever information you might need from a markdown file, and inject it wherever you want it on the front end.

 As a really simple example, here's a simplified snippet for querying individual blog posts: